 4. HUIS TINNENBURG

 Huis Tinnenburg is a hidden gem in Amersfoort that's definitely worth a visit.
-Built in the 17th century as a residence for wealthy merchants and nobles, this beautifully preserved historical building is now a hub for cultural events, art exhibitions, and concerts.
-Its stunning facade is a true masterpiece, with intricate carvings and ornate decorations that will leave you in awe.
-As you step inside, you'll feel transported to another era, with its elegant interiors and charming courtyard.
+Built in the 17th century as a residence for wealthy merchants and nobles, this beautifully preserved building is now a hub for cultural events, art exhibitions, and concerts.
+Its stunning façade is a true masterpiece, with intricate carvings and ornate decorations that will leave you in awe.
 Take a leisurely stroll through the gardens, or pack a picnic and enjoy the tranquility of this hidden oasis in the heart of the city.

 5. OLD TOWN HALL